top of page

 • Osteoarthritis

-• Soft tissue injury e.g. muscle, ligament, tendon
+• Soft tissue injury (muscle, ligament, tendon)

-• Back pain
+• Back or neck pain

-• Muscle asymmetries
+• Muscle asymmetry

 • Post-surgical rehabilitation